Gas Fire Service Cost

 Can a gas fire be used as a primary heat source?

-It is recommended that you use a gas fire in conjunction with central heating.
-Gas fires can provide a great source of heat but will usually only heat the room that it is in.
+You should use a gas fire in conjunction with central heating.
+Gas fires can provide a great source of heat, but will usually only heat the room that it is in.

 Sources